 These records are used internally to resolve names under the static-stub zone.
-For instance, if the server receives a query for "www.example.com" with the RD bit on, the server initiates recursive resolution, resolves sig-validity-interval siq-signing-nodes

-"ns1.example.net" and/or "ns2.example.net" to IP addresses, and then sends queries to one or more of these addresses.
+For instance, if the server receives a query for "www.example.com" with the RD bit on, the server initiates recursive resolution, resolves "ns1.example.net" and/or "ns2.example.net" to IP addresses, and then sends queries to one or more of these addresses.